the-events-calendar/event-tickets/readme.txt

 = BUILT SOLID & SUPPORTED =

-The team at Modern Tribe stands by our work and offers light support every Wednesday to the community via the WordPress.org support forums.
+The team at Modern Tribe stands by our work and offers light support weekly for the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.
 Looking for help NOW or need a deeper level of support?
 Add the [premium add-on plugin](http://m.tri.be/18th) and you get access to premium support forums with 24-48 hour response times on weekdays.

 Enjoy using Event Tickets, know how to get under the hood, and want to make money helping people?
 We're growing our community team and would love to hear from you.
 If you're interested, [check this out!](http://m.tri.be/mk)